-vast grassland and forests were also a home and a resource catchment area.
+During the pre-colonial and post-colonial eras, various species of rare insects were brought to India, free of cost.
 Two clear events mark the history of Indian wildlife.
-Firstly the impacts of the British, whose intrusions into the world of the wild were far more extensive than those of their predecessors.
-And second one was the unleashing of widespread destructive forces, including the state-sponsored slaughter of certain wild animals and the harnessing of the forest for industrial raw material and military supplies.
-Another event in the history of Indian Wildlife was the creation of legal and governmental apparatus to administer large stretches of forest, eventually totalling around a fifth of India's total land area.
+Firstly, the impacts of the British, whose intrusions into the world of the wild were far more extensive than those of its predecessors.
+History of Indian wildlife shows that princes and middle-class Indians were contended with the British, as far as hunting was concerned.
+As per historical records, the royal hunt became an indispensable part of every ruler's skill range and was adopted sincerely by the British rulers.
+The second event was the unleashing of the widespread destructive forces, including the state-sponsored slaughtering of certain wild animals and the harnessing of forest for industrial raw materials and military supplies.
+Another event in the history of Indian wildlife was the creation of legal and governmental apparatus to administer large stretches of forest, eventually totaling around a fifth of India's total land area.

 With independence, a dominant group emerged with a kinder and gentler approach to nature in India.
 However, the legacy of the control system remained, despite major changes.
 The vast history of Indian wildlife signifies that much of the future relies on the reforms or restructures of the system and protection of nature's heritage.